(the nitty gritty)

 *Soap: Unscented Anti-bacterial Hand Soap.
 Both "Dial Gold" and "Clear Softsoap" are perfect.
 As long as the soap is anti-bacterial and fragrance free, you should be able to use it.

-Important: NEVER use Neosporin or any other triple anti-biotic ointment.
-This will cause your body to reject the ink in your skin.
+Important: NEVER use Neosporin or any other triple anti-biotic ointment!
+This can ruin how the ink appears under the skin.

 *When to wash and apply aftercare: After you remove the bandage, you will wash your tattoo with soap and warm water.
 Pat dry the tattoo then give it 5-10 minutes to air dry.
 Put a thin layer of your aftercare on the tattoo.
 If there is too much aftercare, dab off excess with a paper towel and re-rub in whatever is left on the skin.
 This is what you will do every time you clean your tattoo.